If you are searching for the best beaches in Playa del Carmen, this article has all the information you need.

 Map of the Best Beaches in Playa del Carmen

-Best beach in Playa del Carmen for swimming and partying.
+1. Mamitas Beach – Best beach for swimming and partying

 Shallow calm waters, soft sand, and a bustling crowd are all perks of the ever-popular Mamitas Beach.
 This Beach has a great location right in the center of town.